Nidal Hasan: Religious and ideological beliefs

-According to one of his cousins, Hasan was Muslim; he became more devout after early deaths of his parents.
+According to one of his cousins, Hasan was Muslim; he became more devout after the early deaths of his parents.
 His cousin did not recall him expressing any radical or anti-American views, and his family also described Hasan as a peaceful person, and a good American.
 One of his cousins said Hasan turned against the wars after hearing the stories of soldiers he treated in therapy following their return from Afghanistan and Iraq.
 His aunt said he did not tell the family he was going to Afghanistan.

-In May 2001, Hasan attended the Dar Al-Hijrah mosque in the Falls Church area for the funeral of his mother and occasionally, attended a mosque in Silver Spring, Maryland, close to where he lived and worked; he was well-known by the Imam for over a decade.
+In May 2001, Hasan attended the Dar Al-Hijrah mosque in the Falls Church area for the funeral of his mother and occasionally, attended a mosque in Silver Spring, Maryland, close to where he lived and worked; he was well known by the Imam for over a decade.
 Faizul Khan, the former Imam of the Silver Spring mosque where Hasan prayed several times a week, said he was "a reserved guy with a nice personality.
 We discussed religious matters.
 Politics were never brought up.
 He is Muslim."
 Khan said Hasan often expressed his wish to get married, and the Imam said, "I got the impression he was a committed soldier."

 Air Force Lt.
 Col. Dr. Val Finnell, a graduate school classmate in the Master's in Public Health program, said in a class on environmental health, Hasan's project dealt with "whether the Global War On Terror is a war on Islam" and the effect on Muslims in the military, which Finnell thought was strange.

 According to Colonel Terry Lee, since retired, "He [Hasan] said 'maybe Muslims should stand up and fight against the aggressor'.
 At first, we thought he meant help the armed forces, but apparently that wasn't the case.
 Other times, he said we shouldn't be in the war in the first place."